Off my Bucket List, On my Brag List: The highest, The Farthest, The Most Difficult and The Most Beautiful Mountains

 Mt.
 Bulusan

-I had a chance to camp at Mt.
-Bulusan before its recent eruption.
-We started our ascent quite late, after an almost 24 hours land travel from Manila to the jump-off.
-Good thing the trail was not that difficult.
+In a stroke of fortunate timing, I seized the opportunity to camp at Mt.
+Bulusan just before its recent eruption.
+Our ascent commenced rather late, following nearly 24 hours of land travel from Manila to the jump-off point.
+Thankfully, the trail proved to be less challenging than expected.

 Mt.
 Kalisungan